heropotato/LeetCode/README.md

 Check the `src` folder for source code details.

-[IntelliJ IDEA][intellijLink] is used when creating, implementing and polishing this project.
+[IntelliJ IDEA][intellijLink] is used for creating, implementing and polishing this project.

 ### Issues
 In case of issues or bugs, please [reach out][email] without any hesitation.